 All the leaves arise from the base (crown) of the plant.

 Many perennial plants are trimmed back to new basal foliage once the older foliage starts to look tired and worn.
-Examples of perennials that send up new basal growth later in the growing season are Geranium, Polemonium, and Pulmonaria.Continue to 5 of 8 below.
+Examples of perennials with basal leaf arrangement are:Continue to 5 of 6 below.

-Leaves are arranged in two rows on opposite sides of the stem.
+Leaves are arranged in two vertical rows on opposite sides of the stem alternating every 180 degrees.
+Distichous leaf or botanical element (flowers, seeds) arrangements are a form of alternate leaf arrangement.